hamidrezakks/ssl-visual-planner/README.md

 System Requirements
 -----------------------

-visualPlanner will likely run on a dual core PC with good graphics card.
+visualPlanner will likely run on a dual core PC.
 Typical configuration is:

 - Dual Core CPU (2.0 Ghz+)
 - 1GB of RAM